cihanciftci1/filecrudproject/README.md

 # File CRUD Project

-File CRUD App is an backend application that creates, retries, updates and deletes files to/from MySQL database.
+File CRUD App is an backend application that creates, retrieves, updates and deletes files to/from MySQL database.
 Developed with below techs :
 - JDK 11
 - Spring Boot
 - MySQL Database